agericke/Community-Detection-and-Link-Prediction-Algorithms/README.md

 # Community Detection and Link Prediction Algorithms

 Thi project performs a community detection and link prediction algorithms using Facebook "like" data.
+We will be working in this project with unsupervised learning methods.

 The file `edges.txt.gz` indicates like relationships between facebook users.
 This was collected using snowball sampling: beginning with the user "Bill Gates", I crawled all the people he "likes", then, for each newly discovered user, I crawled all the people they liked.